WATCHERS - action documentary series!

 truthful history of land ownership - 2005 - 43 min.

 Who owns our land?
-This exciting, fast paced one hour documentary about First Nations' historical and contemporary relationship to the Provincial and Canadian governments in settling the land question in Canada.
+This exciting, fast paced one hour documentary about First Nations' historical and contemporary relationship to Canadian governments in settling the land question in Canada.
 As historical reenacted segments document the "truth" of settlement and treaties in Canada, modern candid moments with the Provincial and Federal governments and many prominent First Nations highlight emotional and political perspectives on the land question in Canada.
-An upbeat and emotionally moving and informative documentary for all audiences.
+Upbeat and emotionally moving and informative - for all audiences.
 Broadcast: Global TV. - AWARD - American Indian Film Festival. ($149.00)

 MAKING TREATIES - documentary

 truthful history of treaty making - 2005 - 43 min.

 On the making of our modern Indian treaties - presenting an emotional and personal approach to the outcomes of the modern treaty process in Canada.
 Profiles on First Nations blend with input from resource developers and governments as the program weaves our tale of land ownership and forecasts our economic future.
 By presenting a balanced perspective,native and non-native alike, and by educating a concerned public, we may begin to build the very needed bridges and the dialogue that must exist for all societies to coexist in Canada.
 The program is a must-see for all audiences.
 Broadcast: Global Television. ($149.00)